MARY MEAUX — We’d do well in a zombie apocalypse - Port Arthur News

 I found another thing to worry about while sifting through the plethora of email I receive daily at work — the zombie apocalypse.

-It seems if there would ever be a zombie apocalypse — you know, the undead shuffling around mindlessly while wearing dirty, holey clothes and looking for food in the form of live humans or animals — Texas would not be a god place to be.
+It seems if there would ever be a zombie apocalypse — you know, the undead shuffling around mindlessly while wearing clothes full of dirt and holes while looking for food in the form of live humans or animals — Texas would not be a good place to be.

-A California based company created a list of the best and worst cities for surviving a zombie apocalypse.
-Huntington Beach, California made the top place to survive followed by cities in Washington, Colorado and, shall I say it?
+A California-based company created a list of the best and worst cities for surviving a zombie apocalypse.
+Huntington Beach, California, made the top place to survive followed by cities in Washington, Colorado and, shall I say it?
 Florida.

 But the poor folks in the Texas cities of Brownsville, Mesquite and Laredo are goners for having landed in the worst places list.